MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Add-AzureCertificate.md

 # Add-AzureCertificate

 ## SYNOPSIS
-Uploads a certificate to an azure_2 cloud service.
+Uploads a certificate to an Azure cloud service.

 ## SYNTAX